 Most kids and even students don’t like homework.
 However, for most, coming home, getting food and sitting down at the table has almost become a ritual.

 When that ritual is removed, students may find it hard to push themselves.
-That is why it is preferable to be present at a video conference as it airs and gets to homework right afterwards.
+That is why it is preferable to be present at a video conference as it airs and gets to homework right afterward.
 Do not just hope to watch a recording sometime later.
 Often that time never comes.

 Confusing Technology